-During the first six weeks of a term, one-half the tuition will be refunded upon request if the withdrawal is made for adequate and
+During the first six weeks of a term, one-half the tuition will be refunded upon request if the withdrawal is made for adequate and satisfactory reasons.

-Tuition for unfinished courses will be refunded to all students ordered to active duty under the Selective Service Act or by the Organized Reserve Corps.
+Tuition for unfinished courses will be refunded to all men called from the College by the Selective Service Act.